 The most common side effects after a hyaluronic acid injection include local reaction with pain, warmth, swelling and difficulty moving the knee immediately after the shot.
 These symptoms generally do not last long and applying ice helps ease the pain.
-Do not strain your knee by standing for long periods of time or participating in activities like running, jogging or heavy lifting for one to two days after receiving hyaluronic acid.
+You should not strain your knee by standing for long periods of time or participating in activities like running, jogging or heavy lifting for one to two days after receiving hyaluronic acid.
 Call your rheumatology provider if the pain or swelling in the knee persists or becomes worse.

 Other less common side effects include bleeding, blistering, burning, coldness, discoloration of skin, feeling of pressure, hives, joint infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration and warmth at the injection site.
 If a reaction develops to a particular brand, it may be helpful to try a different brand if future treatments are planned.

 You should notify your rheumatology provider if you experience any side effects or allergic reactions.
 Tell your provider if you experience bleeding problems.
 If you are pregnant or breastfeeding, let your doctor know before starting this medication.
 The risk in pregnancy and breastfeeding has not been determined.
-If you develop an infection in the knee or a skin problem in the area where the injection is given, tell your rheumatology provider right away.
+If you develop change in overlying skin, swelling, or worsening pain in the knee where the injection is given, tell your rheumatology provider.

-Updated December 2020 by Suleman Bhana, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated June 2022 by Abin Puravath, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.